felipehimself/market-microservices/readme.md

 After everything is set up following the instructions given above, you can call the following endpoints and watch in the terminal of each app the logs of the communication using MassTransit and other additional ones:

-1. First create a project to Inventory API:
+1. First create a product in Inventory API:

 ```
 curl --location 'http://acme.com/api/products' \